Alluxio/alluxio/docs/en/ufs/Minio.md

 This guide describes how to configure Alluxio with [MinIO](https://min.io/) as the under storage system.

+MinIO is a high-performance, S3 compatible object store.
+It is built for large scale AI/ML, data lake and database workloads.
+It runs on-prem and on any cloud (public or private) and from the data center to the edge.

 Alluxio natively provides the `s3://` scheme (recommended for better performance).
 You can use this scheme to connect Alluxio with a MinIO server.

 ## Setup MinIO